 Drinking water: Turbidity 10 to 25 units

-(B) Color: Dissolved organic matter from decaying vegetation or some inorganic materials may impart color to the water.
+(ii) Color: Dissolved organic matter from decaying vegetation or some inorganic materials may impart color to the water.
 It can be measured by comparing the color of water samples with other standard glass tubes (Nessler tubes) containing solutions of different standard color intensities.
 The standard unit of color is that which is produced by 1mg of platinum cobalt dissolved in 1 litre of distilled water.

 The IS value for treated water is 5 to 25 cobalt units.

-The extent of taste or odour present in a particular sample of water is measured by a term called odour intensity, which is related with the threshold odour or threshold odour number.
+(iii) Taste and odour: The extent of taste or odour present in a particular sample of water is measured by a term called odour intensity, which is related with the threshold odour or threshold odour number.

 Water to be tested is therefore gradually diluted with odour free water, and the mixture at which the detection of odour by human observation is just lost, is determined.
 The number of times the sample is diluted represents the threshold odour number.